dumbgoos/AbNovoBench/README.md

 ## 📜 **License**

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).
 Feel free to use, modify, and distribute this repository as per the license terms.